chanzuckerberg/idseq-workflows/consensus-genome/README.md

 docker build -t idseq-consensus-genome idseq-workflows/consensus-genome
 ```

-We then use our local sample configuretion file that points to IDseq's public references for smaller runs:
+We then use our local sample configuration file that points to IDseq's public references for smaller runs:

 ```bash
 miniwdl run --verbose consensus-genome/run.wdl \